YiLu1048576/DSE-QCD/LYES-RW/README.md

 # LYES-RW
-Data repository for Lee-Yang edge singularity (Roberge-Weiss transition captured)
+Data repository for the study on QCD chiral phase transition, Roberge-Weiss transition and the Lee-Yang edge singularities (LYESs) via the Dyson-Schwinger equations (DSE) approach with gluonic background field (A0), see [Zi-yan Wan et al., Phys.
+Rev. D 112, 094007 (2025)](DOI: https://doi.org/10.1103/p7y6-hq15).